-- COVID-19 is a new strain of the coronavirus-a virus that is responsible for 15 to 30% of common colds, but it can also cause serious respiratory infections. - COVID-19 stands for COrona VIrus Disease and 2019 is the year it was discovered. - Scientists around the globe are working hard to learn how the virus spreads and how to treat it.
-There are several vaccines that will soon be available in Canada to prevent COVID-19. - For the current status of cases in our community, see the Hastings Prince Edward Public Health COVID-19 Dashboard.
+- COVID-19 is a new strain of the coronavirus-a virus that is responsible for 15 to 30% of common colds, but it can also cause serious respiratory infections. - COVID-19 stands for COrona VIrus Disease and 2019 is the year it was discovered. - Scientists around the globe are learning how the virus spreads and how to treat it. - There are several vaccines that are now available in Canada to prevent COVID-19. - For the current status of cases in our community, see the Hastings Prince Edward Public Health COVID-19 Dashboard.